The Darwinex risk manager is an algorithm that manages the risk of DARWIN assets independently of the risk undertaken by the trader.

 Traders at Darwinex have legal coverage to be able to get paid a success fee of 20% of the profits generated for their investors.

-The risk manager is the mechanism which, positioned between the underlying strategy and the DARWIN, regulates the DARWIN's risk.
+The risk manager is the mechanism which, positioned between the underlying strategy and the DARWIN, regulates the investors' risk.

 How does it work?